Important things to know about purchasing a new system for your home.

-Any Lakewood HVAC contractor should be using the Manual J® residential load calculation procedure.
+Any Long Beach HVAC contractor should be using the Manual J® residential load calculation procedure.
 Manual J is the official standard for residential load calculation and is required by many building codes around the country.

 As your local Lakewood contractor, Donahue Heating and Air Conditioning does it right by carefully measuring your home to evaluate its levels of insulation.
 Window sizes and quantity will be noted, levels of infiltration will be estimated and internal loads including lighting and kitchen appliances will be taken into consideration.